GeoffreyAA/weights-measures/README.md

 Building
 --------

 Weights & Measures can be compiled with Visual Studio 2026.
-Open the solution file, WM.sln, set the configuration, and compile; it is set to link statically, so no redistributable files are needed.
+Open the solution file, WM.sln, set the configuration, and compile; it will link statically, so no redistributable files are needed.
 MFC must be installed:

 	C++ MFC for x64/x86 (Latest MSVC)

 To target Windows XP, use Visual Studio 2022 and the "Release-XP" configuration.
-The following components must be installed:
+The following components are required:

 	C++ Windows XP Support for VS 2017 (v141) tools
 	MSVC v141 - VS 2017 C++ x64/x86 build tools (v14.16)